OpenAPI

 Example repository

-If you don’t have a Hono app, or you want to follow along step-by-step, you can clone the Speakeasy Hono example repo (opens in a new tab) to follow along with the example code in this tutorial.
+If you don’t have a Hono app, or you want to follow along step-by-step, you can clone the Speakeasy Hono example repo (opens in a new tab) to access the example code used in this tutorial.
 The initial-app branch has the initial state of the app that we’ll use to start this tutorial.

 The following should be installed on your machine:

-If you’re using the example application (opens in a new tab), add a .env file containing the following environmental variables to the root of your project:
+If you’re using the example application (opens in a new tab), add a .env file containing the following environment variables to the root of your project:

 NODE_ENV=development